 The dazzle of a colossal fireworks display lighting up the Sydney Harbour Bridge and the Opera House is an iconic spectacle that's beamed around the globe every New Year's Eve.
 But, for a while there, it looked like our world-famous festivities might not go ahead at all in 2020.
-Thankfully, a whole host of just-announced restrictions (both eased and implemented) will ensure that the city will still see an end-of-year celebration – but, of course, it's all set to look and feel very different this time around.
+Thankfully, a whole host of restrictions (both eased and implemented) will ensure that the city will still see an end-of-year celebration – but, of course, it's all set to look and feel very different this time around.

 You'll only be allowed into the city on December 31 if you have a permit.
 So how do you get a permit?
-Well, you can download one at the Service NSW website, but they'll be reserved mostly for people with a booking at restaurants, bars or other venues – apply online from December 7.
+Well, you can download one at the Service NSW website, but they'll be reserved mostly for people with a booking at restaurants, bars or other venues – apply online now.
 A small number of permits will also be reserved for frontline public service workers like nurses, police, cleaners and transport workers, who will get exclusive access to the best fireworks viewing vantage points – including the Opera House, Mrs Macquarie’s Chair, Campbell’s Cove and the Cahill Expressway.
 One thing to keep in mind – you'll need to apply for a permit even if you live in the CBD area, or you're visiting someone who does.

 Limits on house visitors

 If you're celebrating at home this year, you're now allowed 50 visitors to your home.
 If you don't have an outdoor space the NSW government "strongly recommends" that you cap your visitors at 30.